 Disadvantages (compared to using our traditional MusicFirst system)

-- If you have been using Focus on Sound before, your saved test results won't be copied to the new version.
+- If you have been using Focus on Sound before, your saved test results will not be copied to the new version.
 You can keep the old version for a few weeks to ensure you have downloaded the data.

 - You need to know and understand your school's GC or Teams systems

-- If you have got used to Focus on Sound over a year or more, you might not want to change systems now.
+- If you have got used to Focus on Sound over a year or more, you might not want to change systems in the middle of the year.
 August/September would be a good time for existing users to change.